-If you're considering buying a timeshare—or you plan on attending a sales presentation to get a free hotel stay or another gift—you should go into the timeshare tour with your eyes open to avoid getting taken for a ride.
+If you're considering buying a timeshare or plan on attending a sales presentation to get a free hotel stay or another gift, you should go into the timeshare tour with your eyes open to avoid getting taken for a ride.
 (Better yet, don't deal with timeshare sellers or presentations at all.)

-And if you've already bought a timeshare and want to unload it, you need to protect yourself from the many timeshare resale scammers that will try to take advantage of your situation.
+And if you've already bought a timeshare and want to unload it, you need to protect yourself from the many timeshare resale scammers who will try to take advantage of your situation.

 Timeshare salespeople frequently go over the advertised time allotted for their presentation and don't respond if you complain.
 They sometimes refuse to give the promised gift or discount if you don't buy.
 Although it might be illegal to refuse to give you a gift or discount, few consumers complain—they want out.